matgnt/identity-trust/specifications/M1/token_exchange.md

 # Details
 ## General

+This specification uses [RFC 7523 - JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7523) with an optional [RFC 7591 - OAuth 2.0 Dynamic Client Registration Protocol](https://datatracker.ietf.org/doc/html/rfc7591)

+Both, the `/token` and `/register` endpoints are extended by this specification to receive Verifiable Credentials and Presentations to be included for authorization.

+The *Dynamic Client Registration* is optional, since all required credentials can be used during the token exchange.
+OAuth does not reuqire registered clients.
+Especially in cases when *Clients* do not have access to relevant credentials another entity, that has access to such higher trust credentials (e.g. a *legal PID* / a legal entity identifier credential), may pre-register a *Client*.

 ### Client Authentication
 Client authentication is based on [JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants](https://datatracker.ietf.org/doc/html/rfc7523)